AlexMG99/RainbowNeko-Engine/README.md

 	* _**Mouse wheel**_.
 	* _**Game panel mouse**_.
 * **Hardware**: It shows the capabilities of the hardware.
-* **Renderer**: Activate/Deactivate glRender properties and change view between POLYGON, WIREFRAME and VERTEX.
+* **Renderer**: Change backgroundcolor and activate/deactivate glRender properties and change view between POLYGON, WIREFRAME and VERTEX.

 ### Hierarchy
 The panel Hierarchy shows al the loaded GameObjects.
 You can select them by clicking in the name.